 How to Connect a Wireless Keyboard to Your Mac

 Turn on your wireless keyboard.

-Turn on Mac and click on the Apple icon on the top-left corner of your Mac screen.
+Turn on your Mac and click the Apple icon on the top-left corner of your Mac screen.

 In some cases, pairing instructions may vary depending on the model and manufacturer of your wireless keyboard.
 Read the instructional manual.